mbegan/Box-PSModule/README.md

    ``` powershell
 Import-Module Box
    ```

-6. Run the boxCreateEnv cmdlet
+6. Run the boxCreateEnv cmdlet (see cmdlet documentation for more detail)
    ``` powershell
 boxCreateEnv -name <name> -client_id <your_clientid> -client_secret <your_client_secret>
    ```